infoxicator/angular2-soap/README.md

 # Angular2-soap

-Angular2+ Service of the [Javascript SOAP Client]
+Angular2+ Service of the <a href ="http://javascriptsoapclient.codeplex.com/">Javascript SOAP Client</a>

-Upgrade to version 2+ from the original angular-soap for Angular v1 created by [Andrew Mcgivery]
+Upgrade to version 2+ from the original angular-soap for Angular v1 created by <a href="https://github.com/andrewmcgivery/angular-soap">Andrew Mcgivery</a>

 # Usage